Director, Critical Theory; Professor of German Studies & Chair

-Director of the Critical Theory concentration, focuses on philosophy, intellectual history, critical political economy, psychoanalysis, comparative literature, political theory, film theory, and biopolitics
+Focuses on critical theory, philosophy, literature and literary theory, intellectual history, critical political economy, psychoanalysis, political theory, film theory, analysis of ideology, and biopolitics

-A. Kiarina Kordela is Professor of German Studies and founding Director of the Critical Theory Program, at Macalester College, St. Paul, Minnesota, USA, & Honorary Adjunct Professor with the School of Humanities and Languages, Writing and Society Research Group, University of Western Sydney, Australia.
-She received her Ph.D. at Cornell University in 1998.
+Kiarina Kordela is Professor and chair of German Studies and founding Director of the Critical Theory Program.
+She received her Ph.D. at Cornell University, Ithaca, NY.

 For further publications and scholarly activities, see kiarinakordela.wordpress.com.